NicolasKuske/camerapy/README.md

 C:\Program Files (x86)\OptiTrack\Camera SDK\lib;C:\Python27\;C:\Python27\Scripts\

-Then open a console and pip install cython.
+Then open a console, write pip install cython and hit enter.

 To import the wrapped functionality into python, simply cd into your camerapy